skenow/impresscms-module-wiwimod/ReadMe.txt

 The SideContent block displays content based on the current page being viewed.
 Assign a page title to the side content field for a page and enable the SideContent block.
 When the main page is displayed, the related content page will display in the block.

 SimplyWiki can store multiple versions of a page (revisions), allowing you to track the history and changes to a page.
-You can also comment on the changes made for each revision.
+You can also include revision notes for the changes made in each revision.
+There is a compare function to highlight the differences between revisions.

 Longer pages can be split into multiple pages, using the pagebreak tag in your text.
 Automatic pagination is displayed on wiki pages that span multiple pages.